purivirakarin/cvwo-asssignment-2023/README.md

 Backend (Heroku)
 [https://cvwo-assignment-2023-backend.herokuapp.com](https://cvwo-assignment-2023-backend.herokuapp.com)

-The web does not owrk because heroku cannot save the cookie of the jwt user identification in the browser.
+The web frontend cannot connect with the backend because heroku cannot save the cookie of the jwt user identification in the browser.
 However, all API do work fine. :)

 ## Technology